What Is a WISP and Why Do Tax Professionals Need One?

 Establish Access Controls

-Implement least-privilege access with unique user accounts, role-based permissions, password policies, and documented onboarding/offboarding procedures.
+Enforce least-privilege permissions with unique user accounts, role-based access, and documented onboarding and offboarding procedures.

 Develop Your Incident Response Plan

-Deliver role-appropriate security awareness training upon hire, annually, after incidents, and when new threats emerge—including AI-powered phishing in 2026.
+Deliver role-specific security awareness training at onboarding, annually, and whenever new threats emerge—including AI-powered phishing.

 Document and Maintain Your WISP

-Risk assessment forms the foundational cornerstone when creating a WISP.
+Risk assessment forms the foundation when creating a WISP.
 The FTC explicitly requires organizations to identify reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of customer information.
-This assessment must be formally documented and address three critical dimensions:
+This assessment must be formally documented and address three dimensions:

-Information systems and data storage — Inventory every device, application, cloud service, and physical location where taxpayer data resides.
+Information systems and data storage.
+Inventory every device, application, cloud service, and physical location where taxpayer data resides.
 This includes workstations, laptops, mobile devices, tax software platforms, cloud storage services, email systems, portable media, and paper files.
-Use an asset management and security assessment methodology to ensure nothing is missed.

 Phase 2: Designate Your Qualified Individual

-The FTC Safeguards Rule mandates that organizations designate a Qualified Individual specifically responsible for implementing and supervising the comprehensive information security program.
+The FTC Safeguards Rule mandates that organizations designate a Qualified Individual responsible for implementing and supervising the information security program.
 This person serves as the single point of accountability for your WISP.

-For solo practitioners, this responsibility defaults to the owner by necessity.
-Larger firms should designate someone with sufficient organizational authority, appropriate technical aptitude, and comprehensive operational knowledge to coordinate security efforts effectively across departments.
+For solo practitioners, this responsibility defaults to the owner.
+Larger firms should designate someone with sufficient organizational authority, appropriate technical aptitude, and operational knowledge to coordinate security efforts across departments.

-The Qualified Individual does not need to be an internal employee.
-The 2021 Safeguards Rule amendments explicitly permit outsourcing this role to a qualified third-party provider—such as a managed cybersecurity provider—provided the firm retains ultimate compliance responsibility.
-This option is particularly valuable for small practices that lack in-house cybersecurity expertise.
+The 2021 Safeguards Rule amendments explicitly permit outsourcing this role to a qualified third-party provider, provided the firm retains ultimate compliance responsibility.
+This option is particularly valuable for small practices that lack in-house cybersecurity expertise—your Qualified Individual can be a managed security partner who brings the technical depth your team may not have.

 Phase 3: Implement Technical Safeguards

-Technical safeguards form the operational core when creating a WISP that genuinely protects sensitive information.
-The FTC Safeguards Rule mandates specific technical controls that every tax practice must implement.
+Technical safeguards form the operational core when creating a WISP.
+The FTC Safeguards Rule mandates specific technical controls that every tax practice must deploy.

 Encryption Requirements